darongmean/assignment-wallet-microservice/README.md

 A simple wallet microservice.
 It does the following:
 - Credit a player.
 Adding fund to the player account balance.
     - The caller will supply a transaction id that must be unique for all transactions.
-    - If the transaction id is no unique, the operation must fail.
+    - If the transaction id is not unique, the operation must fail.
 - Debit a player.
 Removing fund from the player account balance.
     - The caller will supply a transaction id that must be unique for all transactions.
-    - If the transaction id is no unique, the operation must fail.
+    - If the transaction id is not unique, the operation must fail.
     - The transaction will only succeed if there are sufficient funds on the account (balance - debit >= 0)
 - Get current balance per player
 - Get transaction history per player